linkarzu/linkarzu.github.io/_posts/news/2026-06-26-streaming-info.md

 YouTube and
 [all other social media apps](https://linkarzu.com/about/#follow-me-on-social-media){:target="\_blank"}

-I'll probably start a `linkarzu-shorts` channel for this, not sure yet.
+I'll probably start a `linkarzu-shorts` channel for this, not sure yet

 ## What's that weird voice when someone sends a message